shannonturner/pycon-2018-proposal/README.md

     * **Empathize with your audience.** What is their level of understanding?
 Don't assume.
     * **Don't make anyone feel "less than".** Nobody likes being talked down to.
     * **Remove distractions.** What might get in the way of learning?
     * **Remember your journey.** You didn't become an expert overnight.
 Where are they in their journey?
 Remember that this was difficult for you once, too.
-Nobody hits a home run at their first at-bat.
+Nobody hits a home run their first time.

 2. **Examples that connect** (7 minutes)
     * **One concept at a time.** It's challenging to learn more than one thing at a time.
 Which is the thing that actually had the effect?